Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Summary

 \section{Summary}

 We have shown a simple and efficient method for materials data extraction from research papers.
-The simple NLP concept of binary text classification is involved as a key step in the method, which allows for a high flexibility in the language model used as virtually all modern language models are very capable at text classification.
-We determined \texttt{GPT-3/3.5 davinci} to be the best performer, but evaluated other alternatives such as \texttt{bart} or \texttt{DeBERTaV3}.
+The simple concept of binary text classification using a LLM is involved as a key step in the method, which allows for a high flexibility in the language model used as virtually all modern language models are very capable at text classification.
+We determined \texttt{GPT-3/3.5/4 models} to be the best performers, but evaluated other, less expensive and more accessible alternatives such as \texttt{bart} or \texttt{DeBERTaV3}.
 By including a highly-optimized human-assisted step in the process, we minimized the amount of coding and prior knowledge about the extracted property necessary to achieve a high recall and nearly perfect precision.
 A modest sized database of up to around 1000 entries can be extracted in around one workday with this method.
 The method is assessed vs. ground truth on a bulk modulus database and then applied to construct curated database of critical cooling rate of metallic glasses.